World Youth Day: 1987 to 1993

 1987 WYD was held in Buenos Aires, Argentina.
 1989 WYD took place in Santiago de Compostela, Spain.
 1991 WYD was held in Częstochowa, Poland.
 1993 WYD was celebrated in Denver, Colorado, United States.

 1995 to 2005

 At WYD 1995, 5 million youths gathered at Luneta Park in Manila, Philippines, an event recognized as the largest crowd ever by the Guinness World Records.
 In an initial comment immediately following the event, Cardinal Angelo Amato, Prefect of the Congregation for the Causes of Saints, stated that over 4 million people had participated.

-1997 WYD was held in Paris, France.
-2000 WYD took place in Rome, Italy.
-2002 WYD was held in Toronto, Ontario, Canada.
+1997 WYD was held in Paris.
+2000 WYD took place in Rome.
+2002 WYD was held in Toronto.
 2005 WYD was celebrated in Cologne, Germany.
 Thomas Gabriel composed for the final Mass on 21 August 2005 the Missa mundi (Mass of the world), representing five continents in style and instrumentation, in a European Kyrie influenced by the style of Bach, a South American Gloria with guitars and pan flutes, an Asian Credo with sitar, an African Sanctus with drums, and an Australian Agnus Dei with didgeridoos.